ananth0012345/POPL-Project-Group-11-/README.md

     println!("Global Variable: {}", global_var); // Safe concurrent access
 }
 ```
-Explanation:
+#### Explanation:

-The C code uses threads to increment a global variable without any synchronization mechanisms, leading to data races.
+The #### C Code uses threads to increment a global variable without any synchronization mechanisms, leading to data races.
 Rust ensures safe concurrency by using ownership and borrowing to control access to shared data, preventing data races.
 Why Rust is Better:
 Rust's ownership model provides a safe